 As it happened, I ended up having to resort to visiting the on-board doctor (at a cost of 80 euros), who was incredibly unhelpful and judgemental in his manner towards me.
 Both him and his receptionist mentioned the fact that I had three children who I needed to look after, with the receptionist even saying that Ed couldn’t be expected to look after them on his own, and the doctor then telling me cruising obviously wasn’t for me, and that this should be my last cruise.

 He prescribed me some medication, which I was grateful for, but didn’t explain any potential side effects or even provide packaging or a leaflet for the tablets he prescribed, which was quite worrying.
 His manner was extremely rude, and both myself and Ed were frustrated by the way the appointment was handled.
-I have since spoken to MSC regarding this issue, and they have promised to look into the way their onboard doctors handle guests suffering from mental health issues whilst on board.
+I have since spoken to MSC regarding this issue, and they have promised to look into what happened.
+Unfortunately, after taking two months to get back to me on this matter, MSC were less than helpful with their response, which has really tainted my view of them as a company.

 As a side note, I did want to mention that a member of the reception team spoke to me over the phone one night when I was having a panic attack and Ed was out of the room, and she was amazing at keeping me calm and talking to distract me until he got back.